Filter By:

 Phone: (301) 634-9415

-Before joining NORC in 2016, Jang was director of Data Science and Statistics of Mathematica Policy Research, building and growing the group to have more than 50 statisticians and data scientists.
-Jang’s longtime commitment to supporting national Science Foundation’s NCSES programs has been dated back to his tenure at Mathematica.
-Jang had led all statistical tasks for the Scientists and Engineers Statistical Data System (SESTAT) project since 1996.
+Don’s longtime commitment to supporting the National Science Foundation’s NCSES programs dates back to his tenure at Mathematica.
+Don has led all statistical tasks for the Scientists and Engineers Statistical Data System (SESTAT) project since 1996.
 The SESTAT database integrates data collected through three national sample surveys supported by the National Science Foundation (NSF): the National Survey of College Graduates (NSCG), the Survey of Doctorate Recipients (SDR), and the National Survey of Recent College Graduates (NSRCG).
-For that project, Jang has led all activities needed for statistical support of the SESTAT system, including linking multiple survey data; optimum sample allocation to meet a number of statistical precision goals; dynamic, streamlined, real time data processing for data editing, imputation, and model-based weighting production for large scale data collection, developing SESTAT variance estimation methodologies, constructing longitudinal weights for longitudinal data analysis, and providing general statistical consultations to NSF and data collection contractors.
+For that project, Don has led all activities needed for statistical support of the SESTAT system, including linking multiple survey data; optimum sample allocation to meet several statistical precision goals; dynamic, streamlined, real-time data processing for data editing, imputation, and model-based weighting production for large scale data collection, developing SESTAT variance estimation methodologies, constructing longitudinal weights for longitudinal data analysis, and providing general statistical consultations to NSF and data collection contractors.

 Don Jang